TobiasHeycke/TobiasHeycke.github.io/pages/talks.md

 **2019**

+- Introduction to version control using Git, *4th Conference of the Society for Improvement of Psychological Science*, July 2019 [Slides](https://osf.io/h3snq/)
 - Introduction to R Markdown, *GESIS – Leibniz Institute for the Social Sciences*, April 2019 [Slides](https://osf.io/ahu8x/)
 - A Beginner's Guide to Statistical Computing with R, *Open Science Meeting Bali*, February 2019
 - Preregistration of Primary Data Analyses, *Open Science Meeting Bali*, February 2019